marinagduque/marinagduque.github.io/research.md

 #### Book reviews

-Duque, Marina G. 2021. <a href="https://doi.org/10.1017/S1537592721000554" target="_blank">Review of Lora Anne Viola's "The Closure of the International System: How Institutions Create Political Equalities and Hierarchies."</a> _Perspective on Politics_ 19(2): 687-689.
+Duque, Marina G. 2021. <a href="https://doi.org/10.1017/S1537592721000554" target="_blank">Review of Lora Anne Viola's "The Closure of the International System: How Institutions Create Political Equalities and Hierarchies."</a> _Perspectives on Politics_ 19(2): 687-689.